 Ramy Aqel, Esq., Middle East Project Coordinator at MADRE, assists in project-related programmatic implementation, research and report writing for MADRE's Middle East projects.
 Ramy received his J.D. from the City University of New York School of Law.
 As part of the Human Rights and Gender Justice Clinic at CUNY School of Law, he played a major role in the implementation of human rights and gender equality advocacy campaigns in several countries, including the United States, Iraq, Syria, and Haiti.

-Diana Duarte, Communications Director at MADRE, leads the organization's strategy on public education and media, designing and implementing campaigns to increase the visibility of global women's rights issues and to raise support for the work of our grassroots partners.
+Diana Duarte, Policy and Communications Director at MADRE, leads the organization's strategy on public education and media, designing and implementing campaigns to increase the visibility of global women's rights issues and to raise support for the work of our grassroots partners.
 She has also worked in policy analysis and communications to advocate for progressive changes to US policy towards Africa.

 Elizabeth Droggitis, Membership and Public Education Manager at MADRE, works as part of the Communications team to maintain a cohesive communications plan, strategize fundraising for programs, and build and maintain strong relationships with our members.
 Prior to joining MADRE, Elizabeth spent a year in Chulucanas, Peru where she translated for visiting medical campaigns, taught in the local schools, and volunteered at a local women's empowerment center.
 Elizabeth has a A.B. in Government & Legal Studies and Spanish from Bowdoin College and a M.Sc. in Gender, Development and Globalisation from the London School of Economics.